Middle Fork River Expeditions

 Idaho’s fishermen, both native and migrant, quest out every spring to Lake Pend Oreille, Lake Coeur d’Alene, and Priest Lake up north, on the lookout for the Kamloops Trout, the Mackinaw Trout, and the fresh-water Chinook Salmon.
 Some of them chase down the elusive White Sturgeon, a magnificent creature that can live for a century and weighs as much as a small car.
 The Snake and Salmon Rivers are the best places to hunt down that unique game fish — but it’s best to bring a licensed professional with you; they’re not easy prey.

-The rivers here in the Gem State are packed with all kinds of Salmon and Sturgeon and a giant mess of Steelhead, probably Cycling the most popular game fish in the state.
+The rivers here in the Gem State are packed with all kinds of Salmon and Sturgeon and a giant mess of Steelhead, probably the most popular game fish in the state.
 Fishermen after those fish should head to the Clearwater, the Little Salmon, the Lower Salmon, the Upper Salmon, and the Snake Rivers.

 Of course, it’s Trout fishing that made Idaho famous.
 Every creek, river, and lake in the state seems to be teeming with all manner of Trout.
 Trout can be snagged on bait spinners, flies, and just about any kind of lure.
 You can go trout fishing on a drift boat, from a kayak, an innertube, or a dock, or even just standing on the shore.